-▲ This product contains chemicals, including lead, known to the State of California to cause cancer and birth defects or other reproductive harm.
-Wash hands after handling.
+This product can expose you to chemicals including Pb and Pb compounds, which is known to the State of California to cause cancer and birth defects or other reproductive harm.
+For more information go to www.P65Warnings.ca.gov.

 Perchlorate Notice